macressler/stackmob-customcode-dev/README.md

 ## Use

-Use the CustomCodeMethodServer class to create a REST API out of your custom code.
-Here's how:
+Use the CustomCodeMethodServer class to run a server with your custom code endpoints in it.

 ###In Java